-Need help with that bird?
-Nebraska Extension offers turkey tips
+Need Help With That Bird?
+Nebraska Extension Offers Turkey Tips

 Leftovers should be stored in the refrigerator within two hours.
 Divide into smaller portions to allow for quicker cooling.
 Leftovers can be served cold or reheated to 165 degrees.

-For more helpful tips on planning for Thanksgiving, food safety, recipes and more, click here.
+For more helpful tips on planning for Thanksgiving, food safety, recipes and more, visit https://food.unl.edu.

 Turkey hotline: